ibm-cloud-docs/powervs-migration/white-paper.md

    {{site.data.keyword.IBM}} makes constant innovations on POWER processors, and pushes out a newer version of {{site.data.keyword.IBM}} Power every 2 or 3 years.
 It is built to meet today’s challenges with new levels of performance, core-to-cloud data protection, and streamlined automation and insights.
 Power Systems have more crypto accelerators per core, provides full memory encryption at scale, and support quantum-safe cryptography.
 Power10 can accelerate AI training and inferencing with its built-in Matrix Math Accelerators (MMA) without requiring external accelerators, such as GPUs, for running statistical machine learning and inferencing (scoring) workloads.
 It also offers memory sharing among Power Servers to handle AI models at scale, which drives business demand for a flexible and scalable cloud compute consumption model.

 Flexibility and scalability
-:   {{site.data.keyword.powerSys_notm}} is available across 10 {{site.data.keyword.cloud_notm}} multi-zone regions across Americas, Europe, and APAC and 22 data centers.
+:   {{site.data.keyword.powerSys_notm}} is available across 10 {{site.data.keyword.cloud_notm}} multi-zone regions across Americas, Europe, and APAC and 22 data centers, and the number is growing.
 Client can deploy {{site.data.keyword.powerSys_notm}} in {{site.data.keyword.IBM}} data centers around the globe, with scalable resources adjustable based on demand.
 Seamlessly scale resources up or down based on workload demands and adapt to changing business needs with cloud-based infrastructure.

 Cost-effective OpEx model
 :   With a flexible pay-as-you-go model, the client pays only for what they use.
 Pay-as-you-go applies not only to the {{site.data.keyword.powerSys_notm}} compute, but also to the storage.
 You can move from expensive on-premises storage to scalable cloud storage models.
 You can replace Tape with {{site.data.keyword.cos_full_notm}}, SAN with cloud block and file storage, or use vSAN in the [VMware Software Defined Data Center (SDDC)](/docs/vmware?topic=vmware-vmware-sddc-on-ibm-cloud) model on cloud bare metal servers.